Ransomware Trends: Active Groups, Shifting Tactics, and Early Detection

 Infostealers capture credentials from infected devices, including VPN and RDP logins.
 These credentials get sold on dark web marketplaces to initial access brokers, who then sell network access to ransomware affiliates.
 The entire pipeline can take days to weeks, creating a detection window.

 Monitor ransomware leak sites where groups announce victims and publish stolen data.
-Watch threat actor channels for mentions of your organization or your credentials being sold.
+Watch threat actor channels for mentions of your company or your credentials being sold.
 Track initial access broker listings for your network access being advertised.

 Ransomware operators prioritize VPN credentials and RDP access.
 Domain administrator accounts are especially valuable for lateral movement.
 Credentials from infostealer logs often include session tokens that bypass MFA entirely.